How to visualize USD files stored in a Nucleus server

 - NVIDIA Omniverse

-- How to visualize additional USD files from Nucleus server
+- How to visualize USD files stored in a Nucleus server

 - Authoring and optimizing USD workflows for industrial use with Omniverse